 Minerals are essential for growth, healing, vitality and well-being.
-They provide structural support in bones and teeth but also maintain the body’s pH and water balance, nerve activity, muscle contractions, energy production and enzyme reactions.
+They provide structural support in bones and teeth; assist to maintain the body’s pH and water balance; support nerve activity, muscle contractions, energy production and enzyme reactions.

-Ideally, we should obtain all the minerals we need from a balanced diet.
-However, modern farming techniques, fertilisers and depleted soils have often reduced the mineral content of our foods and environmental pollutants, chemical food additives and our stressful lifestyles can affect our requirements and absorption of necessary minerals.
-With numerous factors of modern life impacting our dietary needs and decisions, you can see why testing nutritional and mineral status is important to understand and maintain our health.
+Ideally, we should receive the minerals we need from a balanced diet.
+However, modern farming techniques, fertilisers and depleted soils may reduce the mineral content of our foods whilst environmental pollutants, chemical exposure and stressful modern-day lifestyles may affect our requirements and absorption of minerals.
+With numerous factors of modern life affecting our dietary needs and decisions, many patients choose to test their nutritional and mineral status.

-In Perth, a common example of mineral excess is high copper levels due to the copper pipes traditionally used in plumbing.
-High copper levels may cause multiple health problems, including headaches, joint stiffness, water retention, bloating, insomnia, depression, anxiety, irritability and anger.
+In Perth, a well-known example of mineral excess is elevated copper levels due to copper pipes traditionally used in plumbing.
+Elevated copper levels may be associated with symptoms such as headaches, joint stiffness, water retention, bloating, insomnia, low mood, anxiety, irritability and anger.